The 40-foot tour boat Ethan Allen has capsized on Lake George. It happened at 3 pm; 49 passengers were on board.

 The Ethan Allen was one of the first boats operated by Shoreline Cruises when they began in the mid-1970s.
-At the time their berth was at King Neptune’s Pub in Lake George Village, it is now located beside it, within view of the camera Captial News 9’s cuts to when they go out to commercials and during the weather reports.
+At the time their berth was at King Neptune’s Pub in Lake George Village, it is now located beside it, within view of the camera Capital News 9’s cuts to when they go out to commercials and during the weather reports.

-Similar accidents on Lake George have occurred.
+Similar accidents have occurred on Lake George.

 On July 30, 1856 the 140-feet long John Jay (built in 1850) was delayed at Ticonderoga’s Baldwin Dock waiting on passengers coming by stagecoach from Lake Champlain, where the large number of passengers required several trips to get everyone to the boat.
 It wasn’t until 7 pm that the John Jay, now loaded with 70 passengers backed away from the dock.
 About an hour later they were ten miles down the lake.
 Below, the fireman stoked the boilers with inferior pitch pine as they made top speed – then the worst happened.
 “Owing to that old bonnet on the smoke stack,” the Engineer was reported to have told one of the passengers, “it stopped the draft, and forced the flame out of the furnace doors.”
 The flues had filled with soot, filling the boiler room with smoke and driving the fireman above, but not before he could get the firebox doors shut.
 The sparks ignited the woodwork over the firebox.
 “I saw a dense mass of smoke puff out-then another,” one passenger later recalled “and there was an instantaneous and indiscriminate… scramble for places of safety.”
 Captain Gale, on hearing the alarm, ran to the wheelhouse and ordered the pilot to steer at top speed for shore a half mile away as he yelled to try and calm the passengers.
 The rest of the crew began fighting the fire.